Water (Kanye West song): Release and promotion

 "Water" was released on October 25, 2019, as the seventh track on West's ninth studio album Jesus Is King, switching position from its originally slated release as the ninth track.
 The song was performed by West at Coachella on April 21, 2019, coinciding with Easter that year.
 When transitioning from a gospel rendition of his single "All Falls Down" (2004), West introduced "Water" before beginning his performance of it.
 Simultaneously, Def Jam tweeted "New Song" in response.
 Before West performed the song, he had spent the majority of his joint appearance at Coachella with the Sunday Service Choir watching the group performing.
 West was joined by Clemons and American musician Ty Dolla Sign for his performance of the song, atop a hillside campsite known as "The Mountain".
 The performance was live streamed on YouTube through the vantage point of a peephole, with the camera recording close-up shots that followed a trail of water bottles.
 Writing for Black America Web, Aliya Faust viewed it as "the perfect addition to Easter Sunday" and praised West's rapping.
 Pitchfork writer Sheldon Pearce opined that anyone who was "willing to endure" West and the Sunday Service Choir's two-hour show at Coachella "were rewarded" with him and Clemons contributing to the performance of "Water".
 Following the performance, Hardeep Phull from Billboard noted the song for being "minimal and ghostly-sounding", though said that it "feels unfinished, but is clearly steeped in the gospel tradition that Sunday Service is embodying".
 Of his appearance at Coachella, Clemons labeled being stood "next to the Kanye West, on a mountain, singing about God" as "a dream come true".
 He continued, recalling 50,000 people being in attendance and stating that the performance "was the greatest thing that's ever happened".

 On September 27, 2019, West previewed the song at a listening party for Jesus Is King in Detroit.
 It was later played by him during a listening party for the album at The Forum in Los Angeles on October 23 of that year.
 On October 27, 2019, Belgian drum and bass producer Netsky shared a snippet of his remix of "Water".
 Netsky ultimately shared a Dropbox link to his bootleg of the song on January 15, 2020.
 However, the link was only made available for 24 hours.
+In September 2023, West's remix album Jesus Is King Part II with record producer and fellow rapper Dr. Dre leaked online, including a strengthened version of "Water" with a new verse from the former.